waggle-sensor/waggle/wagman/v3/README.md

 which also provides the WagMan with a 6-byte unique ID.

 ## Power Distribution, Control and Metering
-There are 5 current sensed switched output ports on the WagMan numbered Port 1 to 5 with the following features
+There are 5 ports on the WagMan numbered Port 1 to 5 with the following features
   * Each port has one 5V power output, one Thermistor input (2 pins) and one heartbeat input.
 An optional reset pin can be used to reset a device (by toggling the line) powered by an external source.
 The reset feature and 5V power cannot be used at the same time on a port.
+  * The power output of a port can be turned On or Off by the WagMan.
+  * The current consumed from each port can be sensed by the WagMan, accurate to 16mA.
   * Port 1 is uniquely configured to maintain power state across Atmel 32U4 resets.
 This port is reserved for the Node Controller.
   * The 5 output ports, Port 1 to Port 5, are uniquely configured on V3.1 board as follows